What is Suffering?

 The Tathagata teaches that there are four ways that people cling to the Five Aggregates, believing that they are the self:

-In other words, one identifies and takes personally, clings to what is experienced at the Five Aggregates and suffers because they ignore the reality that what is experienced at the Five Aggregates is not absolute reality, and is subject to past causes and conditions and the imperfections and corruptions of the world.
+In other words, one identifies and takes personally, clings to what is experienced at the Five Aggregates and suffers because they ignore the reality that what is experienced at the Five Aggregates is not absolute reality, and is subject to past causes and conditions and the imperfections and distortions of the world.

 Contemplation Clinging to Sensual Pleasures